paulrudy/alfred-go-to-here/README.md

 Use "Configure Workflow..." to:

 - edit keywords
-- if needed, adjust the text of "Open" (default: `Open`) and "Save" (default: `Save`) dialog buttons to match your system's language settings (case sensitive)
+- adjust the text of "Open" (default: `Open`) and "Save" (default: `Save`) dialog buttons to match your system's language settings (case sensitive)
-- adjust the delay (in milliseconds) before Alfred invokes the "return" key, depending on the speed of your system
+- depending on the speed of your system, adjust the delay value (in milliseconds, default `250`) used between some actions

 ## Usage